-Full-time, part-time and prospective students of the College are subject to this policy when there is a compelling rationale that their conduct has a real and substantive link to the College, regardless of where the conduct occurs.
-For greater certainty, this may include physical locations such as the College campus, other properties owned or leased by the College, or which are related to College activities or processes, as well as to any location where a student is attending or participating in any College related activity.
-It may also include other domains such as internet forums, electronic communications or other media.
+Full-time, part-time and prospective students of the College are subject to this policy when there is a compelling rationale that their conduct has a substantive link\ to the College, regardless of where the conduct occurs.
+This may include physical locations such as the College campus, other properties owned or leased by the College, or which are related to College activities or processes, as well as to any location where a student is attending or participating in any College-related activity.
+It may also include domains including internet forums, electronic communications, or social media.

-Examples of such College related activities include field placements, co-operative education work terms, clinical and field placements, off-campus internships, and community service, College athletic teams travelling to events off campus or Students' Association activity off campus or Students' Association club events.
+College-related activities may include field placements, co-operative education work terms, clinical and field placements, off-campus internships, applied research activities, and community service, College athletic teams travelling to activities off campus, Students' Association activities off campus and Students' Association club activities.